 I remember in the weeks and days leading up to our wedding I was constantly checking the long-range weather forecast.
 Would it rain on our wedding day?

-Anna and I got married in August, which as you know is the new height of the UK’s rainy season.
+Anna and I got married in August, which as you know is the new height of the UK’s rainy season (don’t panic if your wedding is in August, I’m only joking!
+Mostly.).
 In December you might get a light dusting of fresh white snow, in October you might meet beautiful golden leaves drifting down on a gentle autumn breeze, and in the spring your wedding day might be graced with the unique beauty of trees in blossom.
 But if it rains in August you and all your wedding guests will be drenched to the bone as thunder and lightning roll overhead and floodwater carries your cake table off down the river.
 Well, that was my thinking at the time anyway.